-Information received from a student is governed under the provisions of the Family Education Rights and Privacy Act of 1974.
+Information received from a student is governed under the provisions of the Family Education Rights and Privacy Act (FERPA) of 1974.
 Under the provisions of this law, students in post-secondary education have the right to inspect and review their school records as defined by law.
-Other than for "Directory Information," Campbell University will release information only with the student's written consent and/or in accordance with law, and will use "Directory Information" in the best interests of the student.